Vancouver Rowing Club: Ice hockey

 In the early 1900s, the Vancouver Rowing Club participated in senior men's ice hockey.
 Their team won the first ever Savage Cup which was awarded at the end of the 1912-13 season.

 Field hockey

 The field hockey section of the rowing club is VRC Jokers Field Hockey Club, commonly known as just "The Jokers".

 The Jokers were founded in 1964, and have a long history of touring.
 They currently have a number of men's and women's teams playing in various divisions of the Vancouver Men's Field Hockey League and Vancouver Women's Field Hockey Association.
 The Jokers are well known across Vancouver and the Lower Mainland for the social aspect of their club, and can be recognized by their distinct orange uniform.

+Currently the Jokers field 2 men's teams and 5 women's teams in the VMFHL and VWFHA respectively.
+The men's teams, named Jokers A and Jokers B play in Division One and Division Three.
+In the women's league, Jokers Arrows play in Division Two, Jokers Juggernauts and Jokers LFG play in Division 4, Jokers Orange Crush play in Division 5 and Jokers Wild plays in Division 6.

 History

 The Jokers Field Hockey Club was founded in 1964 by Victor Warren, John Young, DK Fraser and Joost Wolsak.

 During the 1963/64 season, a few field hockey players at UBC realized that they wanted to continue to play together after their graduation.
 They checked out some of the local teams, but none of them really interested these gentlemen, who still wanted to play good, competitive hockey, but with an active social side to it.
 So, this group of “hockey pioneers” formed their own team.
 DK Fraser chose the name "Jokers" after concluding “Well, we’re a bunch of Jokers."
 John Young was a recently graduated architect, who used his skills to design the now famous Jokers logo.
 And the distinct orange colour for the uniforms came from Joost Wolsak (who is Dutch).
 The newly formed Jokers team entered into the British Columbia Lower Mainland Grass Hockey League in Division 1, circumventing the rule that new teams had to start in the second division by attending the league's AGM en masse and passing a motion for the exception (winning by a single vote).

 Over the next four years, Jokers added more teams (named Jokers Too, Jokers Also and Jokers Again).

 In 1967, following the first mixed hockey tournament in Vancouver, the first women’s team joined the Jokers.
 The women's team was made up mostly of wives and spectators, was formed by Annemieke de Leeuw and Judy Peat, (née van Dishoek).
 The first coach of the women's team was Victor Warren.

 In 1974, Victor Warren and then Jokers president Stuart Wilson worked with the VRC Rugby team to form a field hockey section of the Vancouver Rowing Club.